-elevated 9eFn8 April 20, 1951 – October 15, 2019
+elevated FivQI April 20, 1951 – October 15, 2019

-elevated 9eFn8 Visitation
+elevated FivQI Visitation

 Friday October 18, 2019 2:00 – 4:00 & 6:00 – 8:00 p.m.

-elevated 9eFn8 Holy Cross Catholic Funeral Home
+elevated FivQI Holy Cross Catholic Funeral Home

 211 Langstaff Road East, Thornhill, ON, L3T 3Z6

-elevated 9eFn8 Funeral Mass
+elevated FivQI Funeral Mass

 Saturday October 19, 2019 at 10:45 am

-elevated 9eFn8 Cremation to Follow
+elevated FivQI Cremation to Follow

-elevated 9eFn8 Obituary
+elevated FivQI Obituary

-elevated 9eFn8 Circosta, Gino
+elevated FivQI Circosta, Gino

-elevated 9eFn8 Peacefully passed away surrounded by his loving family on October 15, 2019 at the age of 68.
+elevated FivQI Peacefully passed away surrounded by his loving family on October 15, 2019 at the age of 68.
 Caring and devoted father to Melissa (Nino) and Michael (Kiki).
 Proud Nonno to Layla, Francesco, Melina, Anthony and Matthew.
 Loving brother to Nick (Ada), Loretto (Donna) and Nancy (Joe).
 Gino will be lovingly remembered in the hearts of his aunts, uncles, nieces, nephews, family and many friends.

-elevated 9eFn8 Donations:
+elevated FivQI Donations:

 Dear Brother,